 You will receive these forms by mail.
 Please complete the forms if you think your family may be eligible even if your child chooses to not eat a school lunch.
-Eligibility status will carry over from last year through the first days of October only.
-New applications must be submitted and approved by that time.
+Eligibility status will carry over from last year through the first days of school.
+New applications must be submitted and approved within the first month.

-Teachers take many spontaneous walking and public transportation field trips.
+Teachers take many spontaneous walking field trips.
 This form allows your student to participate.
-Specific permission forms will be used if activities take classes outside the Portland area or involve school bus or private transportation.
+Specific permission forms will be used if activities take classes outside the Portland area or involve transportation.

 Student Medical Information and Release Form

-This form provides our staff with easily accessible emergency information that is otherwise scattered among other district forms.
+This form provides our staff with easily accessible emergency information while on trips.

 The State of Oregon and Multnomah County have established a schedule for required vaccinations that affects students at all grade levels.
 You will be receiving information relevant to your students needs.
 Please respond as soon as possible.
 Students not current on immunizations will not be allowed to attend school.
 Questions may be directed to Multnomah County at 503-988-3816.